 Doug Weaver, (B.A., M.Div., Ph.D.), is Professor of Religion, Director of Undergraduate Studies, and Coordinator of the Baptist Studies Center for Research in the Department of Religion at Baylor University.
+Dr. Weaver is currently serving as president of both the National Association of Baptist Professors of Religion (NABPR) and the Baptist History and Heritage Society (BHHS).
 In August 2015 he was named Director of the J.M.
 Dawson Institute of Church-State Studies.

 Dr. Weaver's most recent publication (as editor/contributor) was Mirrors and Microscopes: Historical Perceptions of Baptists (Paternoster Press, 2015).
 Other books include In Search of the New Testament Church: The Baptist Story (Mercer University Press, 2008) and an annotated edition of E. Y. Mullin’s Axioms of Religion (Mercer, 2010).
 Dr. Weaver was also one of the editors of The Acts of the Apostles: Four Centuries of Baptist Interpretation (Baylor University Press, 2009) and Exploring Christian Heritage: A Reader in History and Theology (Baylor University Press, 2012).
 His first book, The Healer-Prophet, William Marrion Branham: A Study of the Prophetic in American Pentecostalism (Mercer University Press, 1987), was reprinted in 2000.
 He has numerous articles in journals, most recently in Perspectives in Religious Studies, Baptist History and Heritage, Wesleyan Theological Journal, and the American Baptist Quarterly.
 In recent studies, Dr. Weaver has explored the importance of freedom of conscience and the relationship of personal voluntary faith and ecclesiology in Baptist life.